protontypes/open-sustainable-technology/README.md

 - [esa_cci_sm](https://github.com/TUW-GEO/esa_cci_sm) - Readers and converters for ESA CCI Soil Moisture image and time series data.
 - [US_SoilGrids100m](https://github.com/aramcharan/US_SoilGrids100m) - Complete-coverage gridded predictions of soil properties (percent organic carbon, total nitrogen, bulk density, pH, and percent sand and clay) and classes (taxonomic great group and particle size in the control section) for the Conterminous U.S.
 - [pytesmo](https://github.com/TUW-GEO/pytesmo) - python Toolbox for the Evaluation of Soil Moisture Observations.
-- [Computational Infrastructure for Geodynamics](https://geodynamics.org/cig/software/) - A community-driven organization that advances Earth science by developing and disseminating software for geophysics and related fields.

 ## Circular Economy and Waste